All Episodes

 Thanks, Mark.

-Um what I was calling about was I'm a former Marine, spent uh ten years in the Marine Corps, was also an interrogator during that time for seven of the ten years, and uh during that time was one of many in the military that went through SEER school, SERE survival evasion, resistance and escape.
+What I was calling about was I'm a former Marine, spent 10 years in the Marine Corps, was also an interrogator during that time for seven of the ten years and during that time, was one of many in the military that went through Seer school SERE survival evasion, resistance and escape right.

 The whole point of that school is to prepare people should they fall into enemy hands.

-It's run by for uh prisoners of war in concert with uh supervision by the Department of Defense.
+It's run by prisoners of war in concert with supervision by the Department OF Defense.

 And what I don't understand is why there is so much discussion about how this is torture.